coldbox-modules/logstash/readme.md

 ## ColdBox Installation

-Since this module utilizes other module dependencies, which are designed to work within the Coldbox framewor, it may only be used within the context of a Coldbox application.
+Since this module utilizes other module dependencies, which are designed to work within the Coldbox framework, it may only be used within the context of a Coldbox application.
 By just installing the module, the following things will happen automatically for you:

 * A Logstash LogBox appender we registered to capture all messages of FATAL or ERROR severity
 * An `onException` interceptor will be registered to log all errors that ColdBox sees.